 Key Concepts

-According to the most recent educational literature, the following are considered to be basic concepts for the development of understanding quantity.
+According to the most recent educational literature, the following are considered to be the basic concepts of quantity.

 Conservation Principle